NASA-AMMOS/aerie-ui/README.md

 - The planning product, including modeling, simulation, scheduling and constraint-checking, is now named PlanDev
 - The sequencing product, including the sequence editor, workspaces, and actions, is now named SeqDev
 - All features and functionality remain the same
-- Currently, package names and other internal code references will retain their existing names, and deployment/migration procedures have not changed
-- In a future release, our package names may change.
-If so, this will be communicated to users via release notes and normal communication channels

 For the latest documentation, visit: [PlanDev Documentation](https://nasa-ammos.github.io/plandev-docs/)